rcifw/rcifw.github.io/docs/getting-started/slurm-basics.md

 # Guide for Slurm
 This page provides reference information for Slurm and strategies for how to use the job scheduler to best execute your research workflows.

+## Accounts

+Any cluster user may submit jobs to the free partition without specifying an account using `srun --partition=free` or `salloc --partition=free`.
+Jobs on the free partition are limited in terms of their priority, hardware, and run time (max 3 hours).
+Jobs submitted to a higher tier of service must be associated with an account using `--account=<my account>`.

+Accounts are linked to a principal investigator (PI).
+By default, the account is named `<first_name>_<last_name>` in lowercase after the PI.
+For example, to submit a job to the tier1_cpu partition for the PI John Smith: `salloc --account-john_smith --partition=tier1_cpu`.
+If a job is not associated with an account then the job _must_ specify `--partition=free`.

+A research assistant, student, or post-doc may submit jobs under their PI's account.
+A lab member with more than one PI can specify which PI's account to use for which job by passing the appropriate `--account=` argument for that job.
+PI's may set up an account, select a tier of service, and add/remove lab members who can submit jobs to that account by e-mailing [chpc@nrg.wustl.edu](mailto:chpc@nrg.wustl.edu).

+For a complete list of accounts on the cluster run: `sacctmgr list accounts -P`.

 ## Partitions and Quality of Service
 The partition is a great tool to assemble jobs of similar properties.
 Depending on the requested number of CPUs and/or GPUs, CPU memory allocation and walltime, we have defined six partitions in the cluster.
 The relevant properties for each partition are summarized in the table below.
+To see a current list of partitions, run [`sinfo`](https://manpages.ubuntu.com/manpages/xenial/man1/sinfo.1.html).

 | **Partition** | **Max CPUs per job** | **Max nodes** | **Default memory****per CPU** | **Default / Max runtime** | **Max jobs per user** |
 | --- | --- | --- | --- | --- | --- |